jimdigriz/debian-mssp4/README.md

 Copy in the [`/lib/systemd/system-sleep`](root/lib/systemd/system-sleep) helper files

-You also should be able to hiberate (`sudo pm-hibernate`) and resume, though if you have problems, such as stalls at boot time, there probably is a problem with your `resume` kernel parameter (did you compile the kernel with `nvme` built in?), so to break out of the stall add `noresume` to your kernel parameters.
+You also should be able to hibernate (`sudo pm-hibernate`) and resume, though if you have problems, such as stalls at boot time, there probably is a problem with your `resume` kernel parameter (did you compile the kernel with `nvme` built in?), so to break out of the stall add `noresume` to your kernel parameters.

 ### Screen Locking